Protest against Russia war in Ukraine_Poland_Photo Damian Lugowski_Shutterstock

 Since the rigged presidential election that sparked mass protests across Belarus in August 2020, the regime has stepped up its efforts to increase repression and continued to quash dissent, jail journalists and activists, as well as banning and blocking hundreds of news websites and media outlets.

 Prisoners are subjected to torture, denied hygienic products and critical medications, deprived of doctor’s appointments, and held in penal colonies under inhumane conditions, despite having severe health issues that are blatantly ignored.
 Prisoners are left alone facing this ordeal as their contact with the outside world, including family, is severely constrained, further contributing to the deterioration of their mental and physical health.
 Many political prisoners are held incommunicado without any contact with the outside world.
 In the case of Maria Kalesnikava, this has been the situation for more than a year.
-ARTICLE 19 again urges Belarus to finally cease targeting its citizens for exercising their basic rights and provide access to necessary healthcare while they are in detention.
+ARTICLE 19 Europe continues to urge Belarus to finally cease targeting its citizens for exercising their basic rights and provide access to necessary healthcare while they are in detention.

 Central Asia